rkillickdev/tedd-space-wellbeing-garden/README.md

 ## **Content**

+* Text content written by myself
-* Text content for site referenced and modified from [RHS Your Wellbeing Garden book](https://www.amazon.co.uk/RHS-Your-Wellbeing-Garden-Practice/dp/0241386721)
+* Additional text used or modified from the [RHS Your Wellbeing Garden book](https://www.amazon.co.uk/RHS-Your-Wellbeing-Garden-Practice/dp/0241386721)
 * [Inspiration for Typography](https://www.thedenizenco.com/journal/clean-minimal-font-pairings)

 <br>